 Conservatives have gone to some extreme lengths to defend the Second Amendment.
 But in the wake of the Marches for Our Lives, they’re picking on teenagers.

-Student survivors of the shooting at Marjory Douglas High School in Parkland, Florida, organized thousands of people to descend on Washington, D.C., on Saturday to bring attention to mass shootings and demand stricter gun control.
-And Emma González, an 18-year-old Parkland student survivor, has become one of the loudest voices.
+Student survivors of the shooting at Marjory Douglas High School in Parkland, Florida, organized thousands of people to descend on Washington, D.C. on Saturday to bring attention to mass shootings and demand stricter gun control.
+And Emma González, an 18-year-old from Parkland, has become one of the loudest voices.
 Conservatives don’t like that.

-Most recently, Iowa Republican Rep. Steve King’s Facebook page posted a meme on Sunday criticizing González for wearing a patch of the Cuban flag on the jacket she wore when she spoke at the march.
+Most recently, Iowa Republican Rep. Steve King’s Facebook page posted a meme on Sunday criticizing González for wearing a patch of the Cuban flag on her jacket to speak at the march.

 "This is how you look when you claim Cuban heritage yet don't speak Spanish and ignore the fact that your ancestors fled the island when the dictatorship turned Cuba into a prison camp, after removing all weapons from its citizens; hence their right to self defense," the meme said alongside an image of Cuban-American González speaking at the March for Our Lives rally in Washington on Saturday.

 “Are you SERIOUSLY mocking a school shooting survivor for her ethnic identity?!”
 Brandon Wolf, a Pulse nightclub shooting survivor, commented on King’s Facebook post.
 “Emma stood for 6 mins and 20 seconds to honor the lives of 17 gone too soon.
 The least you could do is shut your privileged, ineffective trap for 6 seconds to hear someone else's perspective.”